Solo Travel in Jordan

 Jordan will surprise you and if you have time, visit the North of the country with Mediterranean scenery, olive groves, citrus fruits and banana plantations to old Roman towns.
 Jerash is the second most popular tourist destination after Petra, (although we think it should be Wadi Rum) and is known as a ‘Rome away from Rome’ with its ancient Roman ruins.
 It’s also the highest producer of olive oil in Jordan.

 The very southern point of Amman is Aqaba, which borders Eilat in Israel.
-It was actually chosen as the Arab Tourism City of 2011 and although it’s Jordan’s only coastal city, you still may have to cover up if you’re on your own.
-It’s very touristy with shops, markets, restaurants and bars and is an ideal place to explore the Red Sea coral reefs and wrecks but it is an acquired taste.
+It was chosen as the Arab Tourism City of 2011 and although it’s Jordan’s only coastal city, you still may have to cover up if you’re on your own.
+It is very touristy with shops, markets, restaurants and bars and is an ideal place to explore the Red Sea coral reefs and wrecks.

 Other places to visit in Jordan are: Dana, a preserved old stone village with simple living, wildlife and hiking routes through its nature reserve.
 The Dana reserve sits on the edge of the spectacular Great Rift Valley and is an eco dream.
 Explore other nature reserves at Ajlun, Mujib and Azraq Wetland Reserve.